What Is Bluetooth Mesh?

-Bluetooth® mesh is a networking technology that enables many-to-many communications between distant Bluetooth devices.
+Bluetooth® mesh is a networking technology developed by the Bluetooth Special Interest Group that enables many-to-many communications between distant Bluetooth devices.
 Also known as Bluetooth mesh networking, it is implemented on top of the Bluetooth Low Energy (LE) variant of Bluetooth.
 The technology’s routing strategy, called managed flooding, makes routing very robust when individual network nodes fail.

 System designers use Bluetooth mesh for applications such as building automation, sensor networks, industrial lighting, smart homes, remote monitoring, and other large-scale Internet of Things (IoT) applications.
 Designers use Bluetooth mesh because of the following capabilities:

 - Low energy consumption

 - Excellent network scalability through efficient use of radio resources